 Lines 250-253: The sentence is not clear enough.
 Please rewrite.

+To clarify, this sentence was split up into 2, separating overall effect and effect sizes:

+“...weed suppression mixes ( padj = <0.01 ).
+Specifically, the perennial mix raised the depth to hardpan by ~2.5 cm ( 1 in, or ~16.7% ) compared to other mixes, up to…”.

 Figure 2: The difference of size between the y axis of 2a and 2b distorts the comparison.

+The panels were re-arranged horizontally and panel 2b y axis enlarged to make observed point ranges comparable across panels in both 2a and 2b.

 Lines 283-284: The differences between yields are not significant.
 However, the variability of the yields is very different between treatments (Fig 5c, regarding the mass of roots harvested in the roto tilled treatment).
 Please could you comment this?

+The following sentence was added to the relevant Results section:

+“Notably, radish yield under roto-till tended to be lower compared to other treatments, and also appeared more variable in mass.”

+And was elaborated on in the second sentence of the relevant penultimate Discussion paragraph:

+“In this study radish yield appeared to be lower and more variable under roto-till, which could be explained in part by leaching of otherwise available nutrients due to observed faster infiltration under roto-till.
+Furthermore, As …”

 Discussion